chicio/chicio.github.io/_posts/2019-03-03-github-pages-progressive-web-app.md

 >A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.
 Today, they already include features like push notifications and background sync.
 In the future, service workers might support other things like periodic sync or geofencing. ... is the ability to intercept and handle all the network requests, including programmatically managing a cache of responses.

-Whoooaaa!!! :open_mouth: Basically service workers let your web app inherit some features that are tipically found only in a native mobile app:
+Whoa!!! :open_mouth: Basically service workers let your web app inherit some features that are typically found only in a native mobile app:

 * push notification
 * offline support